 Sunday, August 17, 2008

-One of the most fundamental problems American teachers face is unloving, uncaring and/or unskillful parents.
 If you are a veteran teacher, you doubtless have had this experience.
 On Home and School day, or whatever it is called locally, the parents of your best students show up en masse.
-The parents of your most difficult students typically are no where to be found.
+The parents of your most difficult students are no where to be found.
 Or, if they are there, reveal through their behavior why their child is a problem to begin with.
+One of the most fundamental problems teachers face is unloving, uncaring and/or incompetent parents.

 School critics demand "educational" reform.
-And when they do they intend that schooling should be the recipient of their tender mercies.
-But what is actually required is not mere school reform, but educational reform.
-And, at bottom, educational reform begins with better parenting.
-Parents are, after all, the preeminent educators of children.
+When they do they specifically intend that schooling be the recipient of their tender mercies.
+But what educational reform actually requires is not mere school reform, but parent improvement.
+At bottom, educational reform begins with better parenting; because the home, not the school, is the preeminent educator of children.

-Recognizing this reality is politically "incorrect."
-The party line is that child rearing practices vary from group to group and no one way of raising children is better than any other.
-This "nonjudgmental" view is fine so long as you don't have to accomplish anything with kids in school.
+Even recognizing this obvious reality is politically "incorrect."
+The no responsibility line is that child rearing practices vary from group to group and no one way of raising children is better than any other.
+This "nonjudgmental" view is fine so long as you don't have to accomplish anything with kids in the classroom.
 If you do, however, it is another matter.
-When it comes to a child’s school success, there is NO substitute for caring, concerned parents who do their level best to insure that their children are well brought up.
+When it comes to a child’s school success, there is very little than can substitute for caring, concerned, wise and well-informed parents.
+Parents who do their intelligent best to insure that their children are well brought up.
+This is the truly solid foundation upon which build a successful school experience.

-Such a message would not be popular with many, but it is long overdue.
+Such a message would not be popular with many.
+But it is the bald truth that is long overdue.

 To examine these issues further, see articles at www.newfoundations.com